Quick/Quick/Documentation/ArrangeActAssert.md

   }

   func testOffer_whenTheBananaIsntPeeled_offersToPeelTheBanana() {
-    // Arrange: Create a banana and peel it. let banana = Banana()
+    // Arrange: Create a banana.
-    banana.peel()
+    let banana = Banana()

     // Act: Create the string used to offer the banana. let message = offer(banana)